campaul/bluebox/README.md

 The Sketch class provides basic 2D rendering facilities.
 This example will allow the user to draw freehand lines by clicking and dragging the mouse.
-The built in SketchFrame class provides an easy way to present a Sketch.
+The provided SketchFrame class provides an easy way to present a Sketch.

 ```java
 import bluebox.core.Sketch;